-- 702.11a Hexproof is a static ability. - 702.11b "Hexproof" on a permanent means "This permanent can't be the target of spells or abilities your opponents control." - 702.11c "Hexproof" on a player means "You can't be the target of spells or abilities your opponents control." - 702.11d Multiple instances of hexproof on the same permanent or player are redundant.
+- 702.11a Hexproof is a static ability. - 702.11b "Hexproof" on a permanent means "This permanent can't be the target of spells or abilities your opponents control." - 702.11c "Hexproof" on a player means "You can't be the target of spells or abilities your opponents control." - 702.11d "Hexproof from [quality]" is a variant of the hexproof ability.
+"Hexproof from [quality]" on a permanent means "This permanent can't be the target of [quality] spells your opponents control or abilities your opponents control from [quality] sources."
+A "hexproof from [quality]" ability is a hexproof ability.

-702.12.
-Indestructible

-- 702.12a Indestructible is a static ability. - 702.12b A permanent with indestructible can't be destroyed.
+- 702.11e Any effect that causes an object to lose hexproof will cause an object to lose all "hexproof from [quality]" abilities.
+Any effect that allows a player to choose a creature with hexproof as a target as though it didn't have hexproof will allow a player to choose a creature with a "hexproof from [quality]" ability.
+Any effect that looks for a card with hexproof will find a card with a "hexproof from [quality]" ability. - 702.11f Multiple instances of the same hexproof ability on the same permanent or player are redundant. - 702.12.
+Indestructible - 702.12a Indestructible is a static ability. - 702.12b A permanent with indestructible can't be destroyed.
 Such permanents aren't destroyed by lethal damage, and they ignore the state-based action that checks for lethal damage (see rule 704.5g). - 702.12c Multiple instances of indestructible on the same permanent are redundant.